 As many of you probably don’t know (but should), Grooveshark is our music streaming app of choice in the office.
 So, naturally, we were geeked to see a Grooveshark iPhone app make another appearance in the App Store earlier this month after previously being pulled almost two years ago.

-That’s right – a mere five days after first being released in 2010, Apple sent Grooveshark a letter saying that Universal Music Group UK had complained and, as a result, its mobile app would be withdrawn form the App Store.
+That’s right – a mere five days after first being released in 2010, Apple sent Grooveshark a letter saying that Universal Music Group UK had complained and, as a result, its mobile app would be withdrawn from the App Store.

 Via Grooveshark’s blog: “This comes as an absolute surprise to us, and we are not sleeping until we figure out exactly how to fix this and get Grooveshark for iPhone back in the App Store.
 Above all, our biggest concern is damaging the service we provide to all of you guys—our loyal (awesome) users.”

-The ever thoughtful and optimistic Grooveshark, which competes with other streaming services such as Spotify and Pandora, stated that it is “our policy to honor all takedown requests that comply with the requirements of the Digital Millennium Copyright Act (DMCA) and other applicable intellectual property laws.”
+The ever-thoughtful and optimistic Grooveshark, which competes with other streaming services such as Spotify and Pandora, stated that it is “our policy to honor all takedown requests that comply with the requirements of the Digital Millennium Copyright Act (DMCA) and other applicable intellectual property laws.”
 Which basically means they had no intention of ending up in a courtroom with Lars Ulrich – a wise move, in our opinion.

 But Grooveshark swam on and, just about a week ago, found itself once again in the App Store in app form.
 And, much like last time, it was pulled almost immediately.
 At this time, there has been no word from anyone as to why it has been abruptly made absent, but we suspect some fishiness afoot.